Man using a street ATM machine and withdrawing money, close up photo

 Key takeaways

 • Debit card fraud occurs when an unauthorized person uses someone’s debit card.
-Last year alone, nearly 70,000 Americans were impacted by debit card fraud.
+Last year alone, over 83,000 reports of debit card fraud were filed in the U.S.

 • The amount of debit card fraud is projected to soar to over $165 billion in the next decade as scammers get more sophisticated.